 We also assist private landowners who wish to conserve and protect their own land.
-Several options are available for people who cherish their natural area on the Island and want to ensure it is protected for their lifetime and beyond.
+Several options are available for people who cherish their piece of heaven on the Island and want to ensure it is protected for their lifetime and beyond.